Hinamatsuri is celebrated on March 3rd.

-The roots of the Hina dolls festival are originally said to be March 3 of the lunar calendar.
+The roots of the Hina dolls festival are originally said to be March 3rd of the lunar calendar.
 It is early April in the current calendar.
-Therefore, depending on the area, some dolls are displayed until the end of March or early April.
+Therefore, some dolls are displayed until the end of March or early April, depending on the area.

 Hinamatsuri event food

-In Doll’s festival, we eat traditional dishes like Kusa-mochi, Chirashi-sushi, clam soup, sweet white Japanese sake(shirozake), sweet rice crackers (Hina-arare) for the Doll’s Festival.
+During the festival, we eat traditional dishes like Kusa-mochi, Chirashi-sushi, clam soup, sweet white Japanese sake(Shirozake), and sweet rice crackers (Hina-arare) for the Doll’s Festival.

 Kusa-mochi (grass rice cake)

-It is said that Mugwort (Yomogi) get rid of bad energy.
+It is said that Mugwort (Yomogi) gets rid of bad energy.

 Kusa-mochi is a gift of the Hina Matsuri.

-In the Heian period, it is said that Kusa-mochi have been made from gogyo, one of the seven herbs in spring.
+It is said that Kusa-mochi were made from Kogyo, one of the seven herbs in spring, in the Heian period.